Three volumes of poems, and a book of non-fiction in progress. And much that has drifted away unwritten.

-"Still the one thing that struck me in his early poems continues to amuse.
-The way he approaches everything abstract that he perceives through senses...
+"Still, the one thing that struck me in his early poems continues to amuse.
+The way he approaches everything abstract that he perceives through the senses...
 It is now that he sees his house as bare brick and mortar; fails to give the sky a name; and is able to address his ancestors without undue respect or inhibitions." – Swadesh Deepak in his preface to the book

 Water Sipped In A Dream (सपने में पिया पानी)